awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-security-assume.md

 ------

 For more examples of how to use Systems Manager Automation, see [Automation walkthroughs](automation-walk.md)\.
-For information about how to get started with Automation, see [Getting started with Automation](automation-setup.md)\.
+For information about how to get started with Automation, see [Setting up Automation](automation-setup.md)\.